nuxeo/nuxeo/nuxeo-chemistry-shell/README.txt

 Command Syntax
 --------------

-When defining new commands we need to add the anntation @Cmd on the command class.
+When defining new commands we need to add the @Cmd annotation on the command class.

 This annotation provides 2 command properties: syntax and synopsis